-Possible Cause Remedy Page Signal reception on a day for Perform the operation under "To get ready for a receive operation".
+Possible Cause ossible Cause Remedy Signal reception on a day for switching between standard time/daylight saving time (DST) Perform the operation under "To get ready for a receive operation".
 The time setting will be adjusted automatically as soon as signal reception is successful.
-E-21 may have failed for some reason.
-If you are unable to receive the time calibration signal, change the standard time/daylight saving time (DST) setting manually.
+E-21 If you are unable to receive the time calibration signal, change the standard time/daylight saving time (DST) setting manually.
 E-36